roytrust/programming/azure.md

 * Filter network traffic: network security groups, network virtual appliances
 * Connect virtual networks: peering, UDR - user-defined routing.
 * vnet setting: address space (CIDR classless interdomain routing).
 * VPN Gateway.
 IKE Internet Key Exchange, IPSec.
 Policy-based, Route-based.
+* **Network security groups (NSG)** can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by source and destination IP address, port, and protocol.
+* **Private endpoint** – a network interface connected to your virtual network, assigned with a private IP address.
+* **Private Link Service** – your own service, powered by Azure Private Link that runs behind an Azure Standard Load Balancer, enabled for Private Link access.
+* A **service tag** represents a group of IP address prefixes from a given Azure service.
+* **Azure Bastion** - VM inside the VNet, sometimes called a jump box.

 ### Storage services
 * Blob, disk, file